Clarilab/requestid/README.md

 		New().
 		OnBeforeRequest(requestid.RestyMiddleware)

-	// this most likely will be set by an http framework such as atreugo or echo. ctx := context.TODO()
+	// this most likely will be set by an http framework such as atreugo. ctx := context.TODO()
 	ctx = requestid.Set(ctx, "<TheRequestID>")